GregRos/preszr/README.md

 The actual logic of encoding and decoding is in the `decoder` object and the `encode` function.

-Note that instead of the `prototype` property, you can supply `prototypes` instead - an array of multiple prototypes that will use the same encoding.
-If you do this, you will need to specify *all* the properties of the encoding as none will be filled in for you.
-There is generally little reason to do this.
-It's mainly used internally.

 #### Encode

 The signature of this function is as follows: